 We may retain aggregated or de-identified information (which does not identify you or any individual) indefinitely for analytics, research, benchmarking, and service improvement purposes.

-After Account Termination: Following termination of your account, we will take reasonable steps to delete or de-identify your personal information within a reasonable timeframe (subject to any applicable retention period you have configured), except where we are required or permitted to retain it for:
+Following termination of your account, we will take reasonable steps to delete or de-identify your personal information within a reasonable timeframe (subject to any applicable retention period you have configured), except where we are required or permitted to retain it for:

 You may request the deletion of your account and associated personal information by contacting us at legal@valory.com.au.
 We will process such requests in accordance with our obligations under the Privacy Act.
+For information about exporting your data before or after account termination, please refer to our Terms of Service.

 Under the Privacy Act 1988 (Cth) and the Australian Privacy Principles, you have certain rights regarding your personal information.
 These rights apply to both customers and individuals (including end-users) whose personal information we may hold.